A simple method to extract the zeros of some Eisenstein series of level $N$: Remarks

 \item The cusps of $\Gamma_0(N)$ are 0 and $i\infty$ for prime $N$.
 However from the $q$ expansions it is obvious that $\tilde{E}_N(i\infty)=1$.
 Also using Fricke involutions one can see that

 so $\tilde{E}_N$ is non-zero at the cusps.
 So the only possible zeros of $\tilde{ E}_N$ are at equations (\ref{zeroen}) in the fundamental domain $F_N$.

 \item This method does not easily generalize to $\tilde{ E}_{11}$ (or higher prime numbers) because of the presence of cusp forms of weight 2 in $\Gamma_0(11)$.
 Also it doesn't easily generalize to composite numbers.
+However using moonshine symmetry the twisted elliptic genus of $K3$ is known to exist for all 26 conjugacy classes of $M_{24}$ where higher $N$ Eisenstein series are present \cite{GHV,EH}. \item One may try to generalize the method to different types of modular functions where there is a possibility of finding a polynomial relation in terms of modular functions whose zeros are known.

-\item One may try to generalize the method to different types of modular functions where there is a possibility of finding a polynomial relation in terms of modular functions whose zeros are known. \end{enumerate}
+\item The equation (\ref{e2}) was used in finding the twisted elliptic genus, new supersymmetric index and gauge threshold corrections at one loop for the non-standard embedding of heterotic string compactified on $K3\times T^2$ where the $K3$ was orbifolded with a $\mathbb{Z}_2$ automorphism corresponding to the 2A conjugacy class of Mathieu group $M_{24}$ and a $1/2$ shift on one of the circles of $T^2$ \cite{ACJD}.